lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 .. figure:: /_static/portal_tut03_step04b.png
     :width: 600
     :name: portal_tut03_step04b
-    :alt: A screenshot of two plots showing the heliocentric and topocentric distance of the trans-Neptunian object as a function of time.
+    :alt: A screenshot of two plots showing the heliocentric and topocentric distance of the transneptunian object as a function of time.

     Figure 15: Heliocentric and topocentric distance of the TNO as a function of time.